 In the U.S., male urethral strictures account for over 5,000 hospital admissions3 every year and over 1.5 million visits to healthcare clinics.
 Urethral strictures are also much more common in those older than 65 than in younger individuals.

 Since urethral strictures are so rare in females, there is a lack of diagnosis and treatment options available compared to various treatments for men.

-People suffering from urethral strictures often need to undergo one or more treatment options, which can be surgical or non-surgical, to avoid a worse issue.
+People suffering from urethral strictures often need to undergo one or more treatment options, which can be surgical or minimally invasive, to avoid a worse issue.
 Urinary or testicular infections could develop, such as kidney stones, if left untreated.
 Likewise, excessive urinary retention can cause an enlarged bladder and other kidney problems.

 Below, we’ll discuss some treatment options for urethral strictures as well as some benefits and considerations of each.